muhammadshaban89/learn-kubernetes/taints & Toleration/README.md

 ⚙️ Taint Effects Explained

-* NoSchedule:      Pod won’t be scheduled unless it has a matching toleration
+* NoSchedule:      Pod won’t be scheduled unless it has a matching toleration.
-* PreferNoSchedule: Scheduler avoids the node unless no better options are available
+* PreferNoSchedule: Scheduler avoids the node unless no better options are available.
-* NoExecute: Existing pods without toleration are evicted; new ones won’t be scheduled|\
+* NoExecute: Existing pods without toleration are evicted; new ones won’t be scheduled.

 **Removing a Taint**